 A WFPB diet is not necessarily vegan.
-Plants are the primary ingredients, but some books and manuals on WFPB eating, also allow a small amount of animal ingredients.
-As a vegan you can just ignore this and eat 100% plant-based.
+Plants are the primary ingredients, but some books and manuals on WFPB eating, also allow a small number of animal ingredients.
+As a vegan, you can just ignore this and eat 100% plant-based.

 According to the Academy of Nutrition and Dietetics, “carefully planned vegan diets are healthy, nutritionally adequate and can offer health benefits for the prevention and treatment of certain ailments”2.

 Transition to a WFPB diet is not only great for animals and the environment, but it is also beneficial for your own body and health.
 As supported by various research studies, a WFPB diet not only results in better overall health, but can also result in losing weight and aid the prevention of various diseases.
 It is clinically proven that a WFPB diet can help prevent and sometimes even reduce chronic illnesses such as cardiovascular diseases and diabetes type 2.

 Starting a WFPB diet requires some planning and knowledge of nutrients.
 So prepare before you start.
 There are many good online sources and books about a WFPB diet (see book recommendations below).
 I will give you some basics to start with.

 The basics of a WFPB diet are vegetables, grains, and fruits.
 Make sure your daily meals contain a variety of carbohydrates, protein, and healthy fats.
 A healthy balanced meal consists of roughly 75% carbs, 15% protein, and 10% fat.